okutse/foodborne_diseases/php2550_final_manuscript.md

 (2)	Random forest

 The random forest algorithm was implemented using the `rand_forest()` function which defines a model for the creation of a substantial number of trees that are independent of each other.
 The final classification follows from averaging/bagging or majority voting.
 The model implementation employed the `ranger` engine, a workflow, similarly derived from the `tidymodels` package [@kuhn2020].
 The `rand_forest()`  function takes in five arguments including the outcome mode of the prediction, the engine used in model fitting, and tuning parameters `mtry`, `trees`, and `min_n` corresponding to the number of predictors on which to split the creation of a tree, the number of trees in the ensemble, and the minimum number of data points in a node for an additional split to be performed at this node.
 Hyperparameter tuning proceeded using a space-filling design with 25 candidate models using the `tune_grid()` function and the `show_best()` metric set to the AUC.
 For this process, the training data is split further using the `validation_split()` function with 20% of the samples used in the validation.
 The `ranger` [@wright2017] package was used for parallel processing to allow computational efficiency.
-The best performing `mtry` value was 2 whereas the `min_n` was 3.
+The best performing `mtry` value, that is, the number of variables to randomly sample as candidate at each split was 2 whereas the minimum number of data points in a node that were required for further splits of nodes, `min_n` was 3.

 ### Model evaluation {#performance}